 You could also have a look on our Connect page for more tips and ideas for meeting new people and making connections at university.

 As well as making friends, societies are a great way to keep you busy whilst at University.
 You may not be used to having so much free time, which can sometimes lead to boredom.
 Establishing a routine can be helpful in combating these feelings, so find things you’re interested in and get involved!

 There may be some specific aspects of your home town which you miss most, but you could find things in Manchester which you grow to love just as much.
-Explore the city (safely) and find buildings and places that really catch your eye or speak to you.
+Explore the city and find buildings and places that really catch your eye or speak to you.
 For example if you lived by a river at home and find yourself missing that, you could take a trip to Salford Quays to enjoy the sun setting over the water.
 Manchester has so much to offer, so you’re bound to find something – or some things – that make you feel more at home.

 Things to Consider

-Social media may make you think that you are the only one going through these challenging aspects of the University journey.
-Your friends from home may be posting pictures from their new University life, seemingly having the best time.
+Social media may make you think that you are the only one going through these challenging aspects of the university journey.
+Your friends from home may be posting pictures from their new university life, seemingly having the best time.
 If you’re not feeling completely settled yet, seeing these posts may make you feel like you are alone in your circumstances.
-We’re here to tell you that the majority of people do go through many ups and downs during this transition period, and what you’re experiencing is entirely normal, regardless of what you see on social media.
+We’re here to tell you that the majority of people go through many ups and downs during this transition period, and what you’re experiencing is entirely normal, regardless of what you see on social media.

 For more help dealing with homesickness, take a look at content ambassador Malaika’s tips for overcoming homesickness.